 - patience and perseverance, when researching old records.

-- For those who do have professional qualifications, the Archives and Records Association runs continuous professional development courses, as well as a training scheme in conservation for members who work in this field.
+- For those who do have professional qualifications, the Archives and Records Association runs continuing professional development courses, as well as a training scheme in conservation for members who work in this field.

 - The Information and Records Management Agency (IRMS) also runs short training courses.